-H&M, IKEA, Filippa K and 20 other Nordic brands saved more than 6.7 billion liters of water, or the daily water supply* for 134 million people, in less than seven years.
+Factories supplying H&M, IKEA, Filippa K and 20 other Nordic brands saved more than 6.7 billion liters of water since STWI initiated its work with the factory base in 2012.
+This cumulative result equals the annual need of more than 360,000 people, or one day’s need* of 134 million.
 Under the guidance of the Sweden Textile Water Initiative (STWI), a programme driving global change towards sustainable textile and leather production, the factories have reduced water consumption and pollution while also improving their profits.
 Since joining the programme, participating factories have seen a return on investment of more than 240 percent over three years.

 “We would not have been able to accomplish these amazing results on our own.
 Much of our success is due to the motivation of our suppliers and the support of STWI,” said Elin Larsson, Sustainability Director for Filippa K.